 Overall, we hope the project will generate affordable renewable energy, improve sports pitches so that they can be used all year round and create a community endowment fund that can be used to invest in other projects and support domestic energy saving measures.

-December 2018 update: we are very excited to say that we received final stage feasibility funding from the REACH Fund at the end of 2018.
+We are very excited to say that we received final stage feasibility funding from the REACH Fund at the end of 2018.
 We’re looking forward to making more progress on the project throughout 2019, so stay tuned for updates!